ilyassmoummad/dcase23_task5_scl/README.md

 ---

 This is the implementation of our submission work for the challenge DCASE 2023 task 5.\
-Our system rank 2nd in the challenge.
-For more informations about the challenge results, [click here]: (https://dcase.community/challenge2023/task-few-shot-bioacoustic-event-detection-results)
+Our system ranked 2nd in the challenge.
+For more informations about the challenge results, [click here](https://dcase.community/challenge2023/task-few-shot-bioacoustic-event-detection-results)

 Our approach consists in :
 <ul>